xneelo/localize-toolkit/README.md

 #### `getPhrases`

 - Provide this prop to give an API endpoint that can be called with language.
-  This should return a phrases object.
+  This should asynchronously return a phrases object.

 #### `onFailed`